Last Updated on March 9, 2021 by Dani

 This summer I finally got around to digging deeper into New York’s amazing food scene and didn’t just stick to my favorite pizza parlors.
-New York City is known to be a foodie paradise after all, with ethnic restaurants from almost every country in the world.
+New York City is known to be a foodie paradise after all, with ethnic restaurants in New York spanning the entire globe.

-One of the many things I love about New York is that the choice of restaurants is so big that even if I tried I couldn’t try all of the city’s eateries (or I would have to make that my life quest).
-I ate my way around town this year, sampling restaurants in all boroughs except for Staten Island (I guess that’s next on my list!), ticking places off my seemingly endless ‘NYC restaurants I have to eat at’ list.
+One of the many things I love about New York is that the number of restaurants is so large that even if I tried, I couldn’t try all of the city’s eateries.
+I ate my way around town this year, sampling restaurants in all boroughs except for Staten Island (but there’s a Sri Lankan place, Lakruwana, on my list over there that I hope I’ll be able to add to my list soon!), ticking places off my seemingly endless ‘NYC restaurants I have to eat at’ list.
 I found so many excellent restaurants in 2014 that this list could easily have twenty restaurants on it, but I decided to narrow it down to one restaurant in each borough (but ended up with two Brooklyn picks, because I skipped Staten Island and Brooklyn is my favorite borough).

-Join me for a culinary world tour of New York:
+Join me for a culinary world tour of NYC – here are six ethnic restaurants in New York that I love:

 Middle Eastern: Bustan in Upper Manhattan